padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/ocp/README-Minishift.md

 switch_workspace ws-minishift
 ```

-We will be using the `$PADOGRID_WORKSPACE` environment variable set by `switch_workspace` throughout this article.
+We will be using the `$PADOGRID_WORKSPACE` environment variable set by `switch_workspace` in the subsequent sections.
 You can check its value as follows:

 ```bash
 echo $PADOGRID_WORKSPACE